New York Issues Updated Quarantine Guidance and Return to Work Guidance for Healthcare Personnel

 After leaving quarantine, the exposed individual must continue daily symptom monitoring through day 14.
 If symptoms develop during such time, the exposed individual should immediately self-isolate and contact their health provider or the local health department to report such change.
 Further, the exposed individual must strictly continue to wear face coverings and other non-pharmaceutical interventions, including hand hygiene.

 The Quarantine Advisory also applies to individuals who traveled to a non-border state or CDC Level 2 or higher country.
 Previously, travelers who did not utilize the “test-out” protocols to leave their quarantine after four days had to quarantine for 14 days.
 Now, travelers who do not utilize the “test-out” protocols and do not develop symptoms of COVID-19 must quarantine for only 10 days.
 For more information regarding the travel advisory, including the “test-out” protocols, please see this information memo.

-The changes made by the Quarantine Advisory partially aligns New York’s quarantine policies with the CDC quarantine guidance, which may be found here.
+The changes made by the Quarantine Advisory partially aligns New York’s quarantine policies with the CDC quarantine guidance.

 Updated Healthcare Protocols

 The Updated Healthcare Protocols apply to healthcare personnel returning to work after a COVID-19 exposure or travel to any non-border state.
 The exposure protocols are the same as the Quarantine Advisory.
 Most healthcare personnel who have been exposed to COVID-19 but are asymptomatic may return to work after 10 days of quarantine.

 There are, however, important differences between the Quarantine Advisory and the Updated Healthcare Protocols.
 Healthcare personnel working at nursing homes or adult care facilities certified as EALRs or ALPs may end their quarantine but cannot return to work in 10 days.
 Such healthcare personnel cannot return to work for 14 days.